EWJ - iShares MSCI Japan ETF

 What is EWJ?

 EWJ is the ticker symbol for iShares MSCI Japan ETF, an listed exchange-traded fund.
-The iShares MSCI Japan ETF seeks to track the investment results of an index composed of Japanese equities.
+This fund's objective is to replicate the financial performance of a benchmark index exclusively consisting of shares from Japanese corporations.
 Listed on AMEX.
 EWJ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the EWJ options snapshot look like today?